Reconstructing the Type Ia Supernova Absolute Magnitude with Two-Probe Physics-Informed Neural Networks: Introduction

 \section{Introduction}

 The standardization of Type Ia supernovae (SNe~Ia) as cosmological distance indicators rests on the assumption that their peak luminosities, after corrections for light curve shape and color, yield a universal absolute magnitude $M_B \approx -19.3$~mag in the $B$-band \cite{CosmoVerseNetwork:2025alb}.
 Accumulating evidence, however, suggests this assumption may be oversimplified.
-Recent analyses report statistically significant evolution in Hubble residuals that persist after accounting for observational systematics, attributed to metallicity evolution in progenitor populations, changes in explosion physics, or host-galaxy environmental dependencies correlated with redshift or as a sign of the Hubble tension \cite{Brout:2022vxf,Rose:2022zmu, Perivolaropoulos:2023iqj, Jiang:2024xnu, Barua:2024gei, DES:2024gpx, Thorp:2024rrs, Chung:2025gsy, vonMarttens:2025dvv,Rana:2025psr, DES:2022qsy}.
+Recent analyses report statistically significant evolution in Hubble residuals that persist after accounting for observational systematics, attributed to metallicity evolution in progenitor populations, changes in explosion physics, or host-galaxy environmental dependencies correlated with redshift or as a sign of the Hubble tension \cite{Brout:2022vxf,Rose:2022zmu, Perivolaropoulos:2023iqj, Vagnozzi:2023nrq, Jiang:2024xnu, Barua:2024gei, DES:2024gpx, Yang:2024tkw, Thorp:2024rrs, Chung:2025gsy, vonMarttens:2025dvv,Rana:2025psr, DES:2022qsy}.
 While in some papers, there is a claim for more than $3\sigma$ deviation in $M_B(z)$, its position on the $z$-axis and physical origins differ.
 Rigorous, model-independent tests of $M_B(z)$ evolution are therefore needed for establishing the reliability of supernova-based cosmological constraints and for identifying potential new physics.

+Non-parametric reconstruction methods such as Gaussian Processes \cite{williams2006gaussian, Seikel:2012uu, Shafieloo:2012ht} and artificial neural networks \cite{Wang:2019vxv, Dialektopoulos:2021wde, Dialektopoulos:2023dhb} have been widely applied to cosmological distance reconstruction, offering model-independent alternatives to parametric approaches.
 In previous works we developed non-parametric reconstruction of absolute magnitude $M_B(z)$ from BAO data using Gaussian Process (GP) regression and artificial neural networks (ANN) \cite{Benisty:2022psx, Staicova:2024dak}.
 The results showed that $M_B$ remains constant within $1\sigma$ at current data precision, consistent with the analyses cited above.
 In the current paper, we re-examine the reconstruction $M_B(z)$ through the PINN method and test whether it exhibits systematic evolution beyond intrinsic supernova scatter.